0xc3u/Indiko.Maui.Controls.Chips/README.md

 - `ItemSource`: The collection of items to be displayed as chips.
 - `SelectedItems`: The collection of selected items within the chips.
-- `DisplayMemberPath`: Specifies the property path to display in the chip text.
-- `IsSelectable`: Determines whether chips can be selected.

 ### Platform supported